 However the menu presented Karen and I with a problem.
 It was only in Japanese!
 We hadn’t paid attention outside the restaurant.
 We normally looked for the three magic words – ‘English menu available’.
 Quickly Jay informed us he would try to translate as best he could.
 However as it was not completely in hiragana or katakana, which he knows better, but kanji.
 (Jay is making his way through learning the over 50000 kanji still!)
 Fortunately there were only about ten lunch special listings.
 However about four of them he had no idea about.
 When the waiter came over for our order Jay chatted with him in Japanese.
 That impressed us.
 Sadly the waiter didn’t speak much English.
 So off he went.
 Soon he was back with a headset on.
 He then guided us through the menu.
 Clearly it was being translated to him over the headset before he was telling us what was available.
 Quite unusual, but we made our order successfully this way within a minute or so.
 Back to the view.

-Jay was able to point out the Shinjuku-gyoen (Shinjuku gardens/park) below.
+Jay was able to point out the Shinjuku-gyoen (Shinjuku gardens/park).
+That’s the green belt in the photo above.
 We had visited there with him two weeks earlier on our first visit to Tokyo.